 The report has also analyzed the competitive landscape of the market with some of the key players being Accell, BionX, Robert Bosch GmbH, Yamaha Motor Company, Derby Cycle, Giant Bicycles, Klever Mobility, Merida Industry Co.
 Ltd, Samsung SDI Co, Continental AG, Prodecotech LLC, Fuji-ta, Trek Bicycle Corporation, Pedego Electric Bikes, Shimano, etc.

-According to the estimates by IMARC Group, the global e-bike market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global e-bike market is expected to exhibit moderate growth during 2021-2026.

 The rising environmental concerns towards the increasing air pollution levels have led to the rapid shift from fuel-based vehicles towards electric bikes, thereby driving the growth of the global e-bike market.